TAC+: Optimizing Error-Bounded Lossy Compression for 3D AMR Simulations: Experimental Evaluation

 \subsection{Evaluation on Time Overhead}

-We evaluate the overall throughput (including preprocessing and (de)compression) on the datasets with different error bounds.
-Compared to the 3D baseline, the throughput of \textsc{TAC+} is up to $11.8\times$ higher on the Run3 dataset, $75\times$ higher on the Run2 datasets, and $2\times$ higher on the Run1 datasets.
-This is because the Run2 and Run3 datasets have a lower density than the Run1 datasets at the finest level, resulting in a higher overhead of redundant data for the 3D baseline, which is consistent with our discussion in Section \ref{sec:dis}.
+We evaluate the overall throughput (including pre-process and (de)compression) on the datasets with different error bounds.
+As shown in Table~\ref{tab:nyxtp},~\ref{tab:rttp}, and~\ref{tab:wpxtp}, compared to the 3D baseline, the throughput of \textsc{TAC+} is up to $2\times$ higher on the Nyx Run1 datasets, $75\times$ higher on the Nyx Run2 dataset, $11.8\times$ higher on the Nyx Run1 dataset, $10\times$ higher on IAMR dataset, and $14\times$ higher on WarpX dataset.
+This is because the WarpX, IAMR, Nyx Run2, and Nyx Run3 datasets have a lower density than the Run1 datasets at the finest level, resulting in a higher overhead of redundant data for the 3D baseline, which is consistent with our discussion in Section \ref{sec:dis}.
+We note that \textsc{TAC+} and performs better than the 1D baseline on all the tested datasets except the Nyx Run2\_T4 datasets, due to its long data-partition time (relative to the total time) on the small-sized datasets.
+Also, in the three tables, the symbol ``\textbackslash{}'' denotes that \textsc{TAC+} is specifically paired with the Lor/Reg algorithm as mentioned in Section~\ref{sec:setup}.

+The overall higher throughput of both \textsc{TAC+} and \textsc{TAC} can be attributed to the high efficiency of the three pre-process strategies.
+Firstly, the GSP pre-process operates in linear time, as only a subset of the boundary data needs to be processed once to calculate the padding value.
+Additionally, padding is restricted to specific empty regions and is executed just once.
+Next, the time complexities for OpSt(+) and AKDTree(+) are $O(N^2 \cdot d)$ and $O(\frac{1}{3} N \cdot \log N)$ respectively, where $N$ represent the unit block number and $d$ indicates the density.
+Given that each unit block comprises a substantial number of data points, both OpSt(+) and AKDTree(+) exhibit high efficiency.
+Moreover, by employing our hybrid compression strategy detailed in Section~\ref{sec:hybrid}, we can further enhance the performance of \textsc{TAC(+)} by opting for the faster algorithm between OpSt(+) and AKDTree(+).

-We note that \textsc{TAC+} performs better than the 1D baseline on all the tested datasets except the T4 datasets, due to its relatively long data-partition time compared to the total time on the small-sized datasets. \textsc{TAC+} has almost the same throughput as \textsc{TAC}.
+In addition, \textsc{TAC+} has almost the same throughput as \textsc{TAC}.
 The very slight decrease is because \textsc{TAC+} compresses the data in a more fine-grained manner.
 We exclude zMesh in this evaluation as it is theoretically slower than the 1D baseline due to the extra z-ordering and provides worse rate-distortion according to our evaluation.